Coresets for Estimating Means and Mean Square Error with Limited Greedy Samples: EMPIRICAL EVIDENCE

-\textbf{Averaging a Function on Clustered Data} A standard unsupervised learning task is to learn clusters from data, either on a graph or a point cloud, and use those clusters to select points and weights for averaging a function.
-Standard clustering algorithms include K-means clustering and spectral clustering~\footnote{In multivariate statistics spectral clustering techniques gets rid of some of the eigenvalues of the similarity matrix of the data to perform dimensionality reduction before clustering in fewer dimensions.}.
+A standard unsupervised learning task is to learn clusters from data, either on a graph or a point cloud, and use those clusters to select points and weights for averaging a function.
+Standard clustering algorithms include $K$-means clustering and spectral clustering~\footnote{In multivariate statistics spectral clustering techniques gets rid of some of the eigenvalues of the similarity matrix of the data to perform nonlinear dimensionality reduction before clustering in fewer dimensions.}.

 The first experiment we run is on Gaussian model with three components.
 The components have the mean vectors of $[1~-3], [-3~~2], [3~~0]$, and all have the covariance matrix of the identity matrix, $I$.
-The small component contains $20\%$ of the data and the other two components contain $30\%$ and $50\%$ of the whole data.
+The components contain $20\%$, $30\%$, and $50\%$ of the data.
 The function we choose to model is a simple smooth function that is an indicator function of the small cluster (1 on the small cluster, 0 on other clusters).
-The results in Fig.~\ref{fig1} show the error comparison of three algorithms including K-means and spectral clustering (SPC) versus the number of clusters (centroids) or reference points.
-The performance of the algorithms is quantified by an error metric which is defined as the ${\rm{Err}} = {\left| {\sum\limits_{\left| W \right| = k} {{a_k}f\left( k \right) - {E}\left( f \right)} } \right|^2}$ where, $a_k$ in K-means and SPC is defined as the ratio of the data in each cluster to the whole data, while $a_k=a_w$ in our algorithm.
-Here, $f$ is the the indicator function defined on the data and ${{\rm{E}}\left( f \right)}$ is the mean of the function.
-As is evident from the figure, our algorithm outperforms K-means and spectral clustering for the whole range of the number of reference points.
-As can bee seen in this figure the maximum number of the reference data is $14$ out of $10000$ and our results reveal that the cost of the optimal solution ($C_{\rm{COS}}$) is $5.920$, while the cost we got with our cost aware algorithm, i.e., the cost of sub-optimal solution ($C_{\rm{CSO}}$) is $0.106$.
-The more surprising observation in these figures is that even in the case where a fixed cost associated with each data in which results in our algorithm to yield a sub-optimal solution (the solution which is in the $\kappa$ percent of the optimal) our algorithm continues to do very well and work better than standard algorithms.
+The results in Fig.~\ref{fig:dd} for the Gaussian Model show the error comparison of three algorithms including FW, $K$-means and spectral clustering (SPC) versus the number of clusters (centroids) or reference points.
+The performance of the algorithms is quantified by an error metric which is defined as the ${\rm{Err}} = {\left| {\sum_{\left| S \right| = k} {{a_s}f\left( S \right) - \mu_f} } \right|^2}.$ For fairness to comparable algortihms, $a_s$ in $K$-means, FW and SPC is defined as the ratio of the data in each cluster to the whole data, while $a_s=w_s$ in our algorithm.
+Here, $f$ is the the indicator function on the small cluster and $\mu_f$ is the mean of the function.